 January 9: The new Nicaraguan constitution takes effect.

-January 11: The largest then crowd at the NFL New York Giants stadium is recorded.
+January 11: In NFL, the largest then crowd at the New York Giants stadium is recorded.
 A total of 76,663 fans attended.

 January 12: Prince Edward, the Queen’s youngest child, resigns from his Royal Marines training.